 My dad had to pick up my phone bill as a parcel because it didn’t work in the regular mailbox.

 It came in a box that consisted of at least 300 – 400 pages, and it gave every detail the phone did throughout the month, including every text sent and received, every call sent and received.

 It seemed like the bill tracked it anytime I looked at my phone.

 To save trees, Bell Mobility decided not to list everything in such incredible detail, and soon-there-after I would get the account on a more reasonably one-sided paper bill.

 My technology addiction began as soon as I got my phone, I credit that to why I have neck and back problems today, but thanks to yoga, it has been able to rectify most of my back issues.

-However, it puts my mind into wonder about how we went hundreds of thousands if not millions of years without these now tiny computers that fit ever so eloquently in our pockets.
+However, it makes me wonder how we went hundreds of thousands, if not millions of years without these now tiny computers that fit ever so eloquently in our pockets.

 When I’m in public, I observe people on their phones.

-It looks like many hypnotized zombie-like sheeple, who are all looking down, moving about in a conformed, orderly fashion.
+It looks like many hypnotized zombie-like sheeple, all looking down, moving about in a conformed, orderly fashion.

 “e have allowed our technologies to control our lives, and it has distanced us from one another.